DivS-15/DivS-15/README.md

 # Hi there 👋, myself Divyansh Saraswat

-### 🌱 I’m currently learning Android development with Kotlin.
+### 🌱 I’m a Flutter enthusiast and I've built several applications for Android platform.

 ## 📫 How to reach me: